 a.
-Check and describe the option that best iden regarding the graduated phase-out of assist tifies the Lead Agency's policies and procedures tance. [] N/A. The Lead Agency sets its initial elig therefore, is not required to provide a grad subsection 3.3) gibility threshold at 85 percent of SMI and duated phase-out period.
-(If checked, skip to [] The Lead Agency sets the second tier of f eligibility at 85 percent of SMI. Δ Describe the policies and procedu res
+Check and describe the option that best identifies the Lead Agency's policies and procedures regarding the graduated phase-out of assistance.

+[] N/A. The Lead Agency sets its initial eligibility threshold at 85 percent of SMI and therefore, is not required to provide a graduated phase-out period.
+(If checked, skip to subsection 3.3)

+[] The Lead Agency sets the second tier of eligibility at 85 percent of SMI.

-B. Provide the citation for this policy or procedure.
+- A. Describe the policies and procedures. - B. Provide the citation for this policy or procedure.